chili-publish/grafx-documentation/docs/CHILI-GraFx/users/intro/index.md

 ### User Groups

-User Groups in CHILI GraFx represent a collection of users who share common access needs and roles.
+User Groups in CHILI GraFx represent a collection of users — in the same subscription — who share common access needs and roles.
 Each user group is defined by the access and roles, which collectively determine the actions members of the group can perform in the system.
 By categorizing users into groups, you simplify access management, allowing administrators to efficiently assign and modify access rights for multiple users simultaneously, enhancing both security and operational efficiency.

 Access to a resource (e.g., Environment) is additive.
 Meaning if you get End User access through group 1, and Environment Admin access through membership of group 2, you will have both access levels assigned.